z-izz/zicat/README.md

 # How to add listings
 zicat uses a zicat.db file in your home folder.
 For example: `/home/linust/zicat.db`

 The zicat.db file uses a modified version of the .INI file format. <a href="https://youtu.be/3Y84N0ny8wM">This 3-minute video</a> should explain INI for you.
 Although zicat's INI format is a bit different.
-We will document this on the wiki soon.

 Here's a quick template, Although zicat auto-generates this template on first run.